PhyrePhantom/pugbutts/index.md

 ## Roles
-The bot has a blacklist role called Grimm - add anyone to it and as long as they have it they cant use the bot! (only for that server)
+The bot has a blacklist role called simply Blacklisted - add anyone to it and as long as they have it they cant use the bot! (only for that server)
 The mod-log mentioned above is a channel you can make - logs certain cmds and more!

 ## Other
 There are other random commands I made that are unlisted - most are just for fun.

+## Bot FAQ
+Q: Who owns the bot?
+A: rovertdude
+Q: I can't use addrole when it's a valid role name!
+A: addrole is case sensitive for roles
+Q: Are you a pug?
+A: yes bb